 The Mars Curiosity Rover

 The Curiosity is a world-famous rover that was set down on Mars to discover as much as possible about the extra-terrestrial planet that we hope to colonise one day.
 The Curiosity was launched in 2012 and was eventually shut down in 2019 after a dust storm disallowed it from recharging its batteries.
 The amount of data that the rover was able to send back was invaluable to the scientists learning about Mars and its harsh environment.
-In total, the Curiosity rover project set NASA back approximately $2.5 billion in total, effectively costing each American around $8; which is way less than citizens spend having fun playing online casino Dubai games.
+In total, the Curiosity rover project set NASA back approximately $2.5 billion in total, effectively costing each American around $8.
 A worthy investment indeed.

 The International Fusion Experiment